 By the way, if net income is a negative number, it's called a loss.
 You want to avoid those.
-The net income is reflected on the Balance Sheet in the equity section, under current earnings (or net profit).
+The net income is reflected on the balance sheet in the equity section, under current earnings (or net profit).
 Net income results in an increase in owner's equity.
 A loss results in a decrease in owner's equity.

-RETAINED EARNINGS: The amount of net income earned and retained by the business.
+RETAINED EARNINGS: The amount of net income earned and retained by the corporation.
 If net income is like the score after a single basketball game, retained earnings is the lifetime statistic.
-Retained earnings is found in the equity section of the Balance Sheet.
+Retained earnings is found in the equity section of the balance sheet.
 It keeps track of how much of the total owner's equity was earned and retained by the business versus how much capital has been invested from the owners (paid-in capital).
+It's what's left after everything's been paid - including taxes.
+It's the money the company can call its own.

-Each month, the net profits are reflected in the Balance Sheet as current earnings.
+Each month, the net profits are reflected in the balance sheet as current earnings.
 At the end of the year, current earnings are added to the retained earnings account.